-The federal government must provide technical assistance and regional training devoted to disaster preparedness and response.
-This technical assistance should include the gathering and regular dissemination of information to local governments on general disaster issues and terrorist threats as well as specific disasters where they occur.
+The federal government must provide technical assistance and regional training disaster preparedness devoted response.
+This technical assistance should gathering include the and regular dissemination of information to local governments on general disaster issues and terrorist threats as well as specific disasters where they occur.
 This sensitive information must be shared with local government without jeopardizing national security.
-As part of its technical assistance efforts, the federal government should encourage regions to share resources and equipment needed for preparedness and response through mutual aid agreements and regional coordination.
+As part of its technical assistance efforts, the government should encourage federal regions to share resources and equipment needed for preparedness and response through mutual aid agreements and regional coordination.